Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The sample screen in Normal View is given below:

-Each character of the name will be displayed in different colors and in one-tenth of a millisecond time interval, giving it an animated effect.
+Each character of the name is displayed in a different color at a 0.1-second interval, creating a smooth animated effect.
 The color codes are generated randomly.

-In this control program, we have used two delay loops, instead of using the Form's default Timer Interval Event Procedure.
+In this program, we use two delay loops instead of the form’s default Timer Interval event procedure.

 1. Textbox and Label Inner Margins